WiproOpenSource/openapphack/README.md

 #### How do you test your openapphack-project?

+clone the openapphack-vm that you have forked to your individual githubid or any new organization you have created to try out more than one openapphack-vms .

-clone your openapphack-vm associated with your githubid or org and run vagrant up , vagrant provision.
+run vagrant up &  vagrant provision.

 You should be able to validate and test your vm.